hoprnet/hoprnet/.processes/development.md

 - ensure newly created [epics](#issue-creation) are well created
   - must use the [epic issue template](../.github/ISSUE_TEMPLATE/epic.md)
 - adapt epic priorities
+- make an epic if necessary for issues created by community in [hopr-devrel](https://github.com/hoprnet/hopr-devrel)

 #### The Roadmap columns